Homo-carbonis/hypergraph/README.md

 # Hypergraph
-This is a simple implemnetation of a hypergraph data structure which uses hash tables to store edges and vertices.
+This is a simple implementation of a hypergraph data structure which uses hash tables to store edges and vertices.

 ## Usage
 ```lisp